Best Boot Dryer for Work Boots (2026): Safe Overnight Picks That Dry Fast

 • Use low heat: preserves leather, adhesives, and membranes (Gore-Tex® style liners).

-• Rotate pairs: alternate days extends midsole life and cuts odor.
+• Rotate pairs: alternating days extends midsole life and cuts odor.

 • Odor control: dry fast, then use cedar inserts/charcoal pouches between shifts.